List of Logical

 Shifting the Burden of

-Proof. (see also Argument from Ignorance) A fallacy that challenges opponents to disprove
+Proof.
+A classic fallacy of logos that challenges an opponent to disprove

 See?
 You can't!
-That means what I say is true."
+You admit it!
+That means what I say has to be true."
+See

 Slope (also, the Domino Theory): The common fallacy that "one thing inevitably leads to another."
 E.g.,